titli17/Space-Shooter/README.md

 ## **Step 7: Creating the Obstacles**

 The obstacles are for the aliens.
 They act as shields for the spaceship.
-There are four protective barriers under which the player's spaceship can hide to avoid alien lasers.
+There are 4 protective barriers under which the player's spaceship can hide to avoid alien lasers.
-They display damge when hit by the alien's lasers.
+They display damage when hit by the alien's lasers.

 We create a Block class separately.
 Each object is initialised with it's position in the constructor using Vector2 variable.
-The Draw() method draws the blue block using DrawRectangle() function.
+The Draw() method draws a blue block using DrawRectangle() function.

 Then we separately create an Obstacle class.
-The obstacle is representated as collection of blue blocks carefully arranged to give a desired shape.
-It is anvisible grid consisting of 13 rows and 23 columns, totaling 299 cells.
+The obstacle is representated as a collection of blue blocks carefully arranged to give a desired shape.
+It is an ivisible grid consisting of 13 rows and 23 columns, totaling 299 cells.
 This grid is a vector of vectors.
 Each cell can be either empty or it can contain a blue block of 3x3 pixels.
 To make a cell blue, we set its value to 1.
 If we want an empty cell, we assign it a value of 0.

 ![image](https://github.com/user-attachments/assets/ccb62d17-9fe0-45fa-8f08-b8edd6a6d4a0)